Canardoux/flutter_sound/doc/pages/guides/getting-started.md

 @override
   void initState() {
     super.initState();
-    // Be careful : openAudioSession return a Future.
+    // openAudioSession() return a Future but it is not necessary to wait its completion.
-    // Do not access your FlutterSoundPlayer or FlutterSoundRecorder before the completion of the Future _myPlayer.openAudioSession().then((value) {
+    _myPlayer.openAudioSession().then((value) {
       setState(() {
         _mPlayerIsInited = true;